bufbuild/protobuf-es/MANUAL.md

 }
 ```

-For every service, we generate just the schema that describes the service and its methods:
+For every service, Protobuf-ES generates just the schema that describes the service and its methods:

 ```typescript
 /**